zgod37/window-retriever/index.md

 ### Features

 The listbox shows you a list of the current open and visible windows on your desktop, the **Refresh** button will update this list.
 To retrieve a window, simply select it in the listbox, and click the **Retrieve Window** button.

+**New in v1.1** - You can also have the window be moved to where your cursor is currently located by pressing the "C" key.

 #### Settings